What are the Requirements to Become a Surrogate?

 How much compensation will I receive and how will I be paid?

 You set your compensation.
-Generally, surrogates can expect to receive between $30,000-$50,000 in compensation, benefits and reimbursements.
-You will be fully reimbursed for travel expenses.
-You will also receive additional compensation for other procedures (as necessary and/or agreed to between you and your Intended Parents, such as amniocentesis, Cesarean, multiple births, and multiple IVF transfers).
+Generally, first time surrogates can expect to receive $54,000 and experienced surrogates receive $69,000+ and California surrogates receive $70,000 – $80,000+.
+In addition, there are many more payments for lost wages, child care, health and life insurance, food allowance for longer travel.
+All travel is arranged and paid by our agency so you are not ever out of pocket.
+If you have to travel, we arrange and pay.
+If you have lost wages we will pay them.
+If you need childcare, we pay.
+Mileage?
+We pay.
+You will also receive additional compensation for other procedures (as necessary and/or agreed to between you and your Intended Parents, such as amniocentesis, Cesarean, multiple births ($10,000 for each additional fetus), and multiple IVF transfers).
 Once the gestational surrogacy agreement has been signed by you and your spouse and the Intended Parents, we require the Intended Parents to deposit funds anticipated for the entire process, plus an additional contingency amount, into an escrow account.
 You will be paid from these funds according to your signed gestational surrogacy agreement.

 What is the difference between traditional and gestational surrogacy?